-Continue your hip exercises as instructed by your physical therapist three times every day.
+Continue your knee exercises as instructed by your physical therapist three times every day.
 You may bear weight as tolerated on the surgical leg unless instructed otherwise by your surgeon.

 Get up and walk for 5 minutes every hour using your front-wheeled walker for support and safety.
-Continue to use your walker for 5-7 days following surgery, longer if needed.
+Continue to use your walker for 1-4 days following surgery, longer if needed.
 In addition, take two 5-10 minute walks each day.
-Avoid resistance training or swimming until cleared by your physician assistant or surgeon.